Restoration of nearshore habitats

 Behavioral thermoregulation in a slow marine invertebrate

-In my doctoral research, I found that the intertidal whelk snail, Nucella ostrina, moderates its exposure to high temperatures (thermoregulates) by feeding on reliably cool days of the two-week tidal cycle.
+The intertidal whelk snail, Nucella ostrina, moderates its exposure to high temperatures (thermoregulates) by feeding on reliably cool days of the two-week tidal cycle.
 I tested the effect of temperature on feeding preference behavior in experimentally created habitats in the field, used radio frequency identification (RFID) tags to track snail movements in their natural habitat, estimated snail body temperatures in microhabitats using physical thermal models, and assessed thermal performance as recovery time after stress.
 Putting these pieces together, we anticipate that the thermoregulatory behavior in Nucella will buffer negative impacts of climate change.

-Key collaborators: Emily Carrington, Sarah Gilman, Michael “Moose” O’Donnell
+Key collaborators: Emily Carrington (UW), Sarah Gilman (Claremont Colleges), Michael “Moose” O’Donnell (UC Berkeley)

 Mussel fall-off in a changing ocean climate